Ahthe/TradeWise/README.md

-# 🚀 FalconX: A Lightning Fast AI Chatbot for Real-Time Financial Data, Charts, News, and More!
+# 🚀 TradeWise: A Lightning Fast AI Chatbot for Real-Time Financial Data, Charts, News, and More!

 [Overview](#overview) • [Features](#features) • [Interfaces](#interfaces) • [Quickstart](#quickstart) • [Credits](#credits)

 ## Overview

+We at FalconX are glad to announce TradeWise!
-FalconX is a cutting-edge AI-powered chatbot that delivers real-time financial data, interactive charts, market news, and more.
-Powered by the FalconX engine, this chatbot uses the latest advancements in AI to provide instant and contextually accurate responses to your queries, offering unparalleled speed and functionality.
+TradeWise is a a super fast AI-powered chatbot that delivers real-time financial data, interactive charts, market news, and more.
+Powered by the Llama3.1-70B-Groq, this chatbot uses the latest advancements in AI to provide instant and contextually accurate responses to your queries, offering unparalleled speed and functionality.

 ⚠️ **Important**: FalconX is designed for informational purposes only and does not provide financial advice.